Oil3/Mkv-Quicklook/README.md

 [Download from Releases](https://github.com/Oil3/Mkv-Quicklook/releases/tag/1.95-MKV-Quick-Look)

 ### Features
 New!
-Picture-in-Picture - Floats above Spotlight, Dock and the Menu-bar.
+Picture-in-Picture - additional panel that floats above Spotlight, Dock and the Menu-bar.
 New!
 Bookmarks - custom markers on the slider, draggable.
 New!
 A-B looping - custom repeat with the markers.
 Improved - Controls bar, slider, settings.